 - Reported: Usually recommendations for law reform but can be advice to government, scoping report or other recommendations

 Building a more effective land registration system.
 We have made recommendations for reform and await a Government response.

 An effective land registration law is essential for everyone who owns land, whether the land is a home, a business or an investment.

 But dealings and disputes that engage the land registration regime can be complex and require expert advice.
 Uncertainty in the regime makes advising clients difficult, incentivises litigation, and increases costs for landowners.

 In recent years, the landscape in which land registration operates has changed.
 There has been an increase of incidents of fraud relating to registered land, the legal consequences of which have been difficult to resolve.
 And technology has not developed in the way that was predicted at the time the legislation was drafted.

 With over 25 million registered titles in England and Wales – ranging from residential flats to farms and shopping centres – any inefficiencies or uncertainties in the land registration system can also have a significant impact on the property market, and the wider economy.

 Our project was designed to update the Land Registration Act 2002.
 This is the Act that governs registered land.

 The project is not designed to fundamentally reformulate the Act, but to improve specific aspects of its operation within the existing legal framework.

 We published a consultation paper on 31 March 2016.
-It considered a wide range of issues, including:
+It considered a wide range of issues including: